bnnm/wwiser/doc/WWISER.md

 Sometimes after loading everything you may still get WARNINGs about missing audio.
 First, make sure you *really* have every bank, as some games hide them inside compressed files.
 Then, sometimes there is no way to fix those errors and can be ignored, since a `.bnk` may simply contain garbage (Wwise does little clean-up when creating it, for some reason), though *wwiser* tries minimize those missing errors.

+#### Missing memory audio
+A special case is Unreal Engine 4's Wwise plugin.
+Often Wwise games load bnks in RAM with `.wem` inside ("memory audio", instead of loose `.wem` that are streamed audio). *wwiser* could warn about this *missing memory audio* if not found.
+However, recent versions of UE4+Wwise have a special "Event-Based Packaging" that creates many small .bnk with (usually) a single event, and instead puts memory/streamed/prefetch `.wem` audio in `.uasset` files.
+This case can't be fully detected, so those `.wem` should be extracted and used like regular `.wem`.

 ### TXTP errors
 Sometimes when you try to open the files just won't play. *wwiser* is reasonably accurate, but typical issues are: